 Professor Cormac Newark, Guildhall School of Music & Drama

 Dr Simon Park, University of Oxford

 Dr Joshua Torabi, IMLR, University of London

 This event will have live subtitles provided by StageTEXT, delivered by MyClearText

 Free, booking required

 This two-day conference will take place on Zoom Webinar.
 The link to join each day of the event will be sent to you in separate confirmation emails when you book.
-If you have any questions about this conference please refer to our Public Events FAQs.
-If your question is not answered, please email email@example.com.
+Booking a place at a British Academy event constitutes your acceptance of our event terms and conditions.
+If you have any questions about this event please email [email protected].